Introduction to C# Literals

 Output:

-Explanation: In the above example, floating-point literals are implemented.
-It can be a decimal number, fractional or any exponent.
+Explanation: The above example implements floating-point literals.
+It can be a decimal number, fractional, or any exponent.
 So we can represent it either in decimal or in exponential form.
 The floating type literal is of double type.
-F or F can be used as a suffix to specify the value as it cannot be assigned directly to the float variable.
+You can use F or f as a suffix to specify the value because you cannot assign it directly to the float variable.

 Example #3 – Character Literals